 - actions youth can take to prevent brain injury

-We also participate in annual school Bike Rodeos win Kelowna elementary schools, providing handouts and helmets to youth who need them.
+We also participate in annual school Bike Rodeos with Kelowna elementary schools, providing handouts and helmets to youth who need them.

 Concussion Management Cards